 A group must exist within an external directory for each specific account and role combination for which you want to provide access.
 Think of these groups as AWS role-specific groups.
-The group name should follow a particular syntax.

 A user who is a member of a role-specific group is granted a single-entitlement access to one specific role in one specific AWS account.
 A role-specific group can be created by a script, exported as a list from AWS, or created manually.